 Consumer Confidence in Netherlands averaged -0.03 points from 1986 until 2021, reaching an all time high of 36 points in January of 2000 and a record low of -41 points in February of 2013.
 This page provides - Netherlands Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Consumer Confidence in Netherlands is expected to be 15.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Netherlands to stand at 12.00 in 12 months time.
-In the long-term, the Netherlands Consumer Confidence is projected to trend around 10.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Netherlands is expected to be -8.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands Consumer Confidence is projected to trend around -8.00 points in 2022 and -4.00 points in 2023, according to our econometric models.